How to Know if an Email is a Phishing Scam or Not

 Make sure you always check the actual address and research it on Google to determine its legitimacy.
 Also, you can configure your email viewers to show you the full email address of message senders.
 LuxSci supports this as a preference in its WebMail interface.
 By seeing the full email address, you can be more skeptical when that address looks “phishy.”

 Never click a link

 If you see links in an email, do not click them without running an investigation first.
-Start your investigation by hovering over the link to see if it directs to the right domain.
-If it doesn’t, you can be sure that you’re being scammed.
+Start your investigation by hovering over the link to see if it directs to the correct domain.
+If it doesn’t, you can be sure you’re being scammed.

 Of course, you might wonder how one differentiates between a legitimate and fraudulent domain.
 If it’s a business that you patronize, you’re probably already aware of the legitimate domain name.
-However, if it isn’t your vendor or brand or name that you recognize, there is no need to bother with that mail anyway.
+However, if it isn’t a vendor, brand, or name that you recognize, there is no need to bother with that mail anyway.
 Just put it in the trash.